strikersps/Competitive-Programming/README.md

   b.
 Author's name.
 (You can refer to some of the codes in the repository)

-* I created this repository keeping in mind to **write clean and understandable code** with an editorial, because as a programmer I firmly believe in **Writing Clean and easy to understandable code**
+#### As a programmer I firmly believe in "Writing Clean and Easy to Understand Code" and if you are contributing to this repository, I hope you will also share the same vision.